Minimum discrepancy principle strategy for choosing $k$ in $k$-NN regression: -NN estimator and minimum discrepancy stopping rule

 \subsection{Bias-variance trade-off and minimum discrepancy principle rule}

 We are at the point to define our first "reference rule".
-Based on the nonparametric statistics literature (\cite{wasserman2006all, tsybakov2008introduction}), the bias-variance trade-off usually provides an optimal estimator in the minimax sense:
+Based on the nonparametric statistics literature (\cite{wasserman2006all, tsybakov2008introduction}), the bias-variance trade-off (with a noise-level estimation correction) usually provides an optimal estimator in the minimax sense:

 The bias-variance trade-off stopping rule $k^*$ does not always exist due to arbitrary behavior of the bias term $B^2(k)$.
 Thus, if no such $k^*$ exists, set $k^* = n$.
-If it exists, then $k^* \geq 2$ since $V(1) > B^2(1)$.

-Notice that the stopping rule $k^*$ is \textit{not computable} in practice, since it depends on the unknown bias $B^2(k)$.
+Notice that the stopping rule $k^*$ is \textit{not computable} in practice, since it depends on the unknown bias $B^2(k)$ and noise level $\sigma^2$.
 Nevertheless, we can create a data-driven version of $k^*$ by means of the empirical risk $R_k$ from Eq. (\ref{empirical_risk}).

-Eq. (\ref{exp_empirical_risk}) gives us that the event $\{ B^2(k) \geq V(k) \}$ is equivalent to the event $\{ \mathbb{E}_{\varepsilon}R_k \geq \sigma^2 \}$, so we conclude that $k^* = \inf \{ k \in \{ 1, \ldots, n \} \mid \mathbb{E}_{\varepsilon}R_k \geq \sigma^2 \}$.
+Eq. (\ref{exp_empirical_risk}) gives us that the event $\{ B^2(k) \geq V(k) + 2\mathbb{E}_{\varepsilon}R_2 - \sigma^2 \}$ is equivalent to the event $\{ \mathbb{E}_{\varepsilon}R_k \geq 2\mathbb{E}_{\varepsilon}R_2 \}$, so we conclude that $k^* = \inf \{ k \in \{ 1, \ldots, n \} \mid \mathbb{E}_{\varepsilon}R_k \geq 2\mathbb{E}_{\varepsilon}R_2 \}$.
 This gives rise to an estimator of $k^*$ that we denote as $k^{\tau}$.
 This stopping rule is called \textit{the minimum discrepancy principle} stopping rule and is defined as

 \textbf{Remarks.} Note that in Eq. (\ref{k_tau}), we introduced a supremum instead of the infimum from Eq. (\ref{k_star}).
-That was done on purpose since there could be several points of the bias-variance trade-off, and apparently, the bias (and the empirical risk) could behave badly in the area "in-between".
-In order to calculate $k^{\tau}$, the user should, first, compute the empirical risk $R_k$ at $k = n$ (thus, the matrix $A_n$ of $n$ nearest neighbors).
-After that, one needs to decrease $k$ until the event $\{ R_k \leq \sigma^2 \}$ holds true.
+That was done on purpose since there could be several points of the bias-variance trade-off, and the bias (and the empirical risk) could behave badly in the area "in-between".
+To calculate $k^{\tau}$, the user should, first, compute the empirical risk $R_k$ at $k = n$ (thus, the matrix $A_n$ of $n$ nearest neighbors).
+Then one needs to decrease $k$ until the event $\{ R_k \leq 2R_2 \}$ holds.
+In Eq. (\ref{k_tau}), $2R_2$ serves as an estimator of the noise level $\sigma^2$ since $\mathbb{E}_{\varepsilon}\left(2R_2 - \sigma^2 \right) = 2 B^2(2)$ that should be small.
 It is worth mentioning that it is not necessary to compute explicitly all the matrices $A_k, \ k = n, \ n-1, \ldots$, since, for instance, the matrix $A_{n-1}$ could be easily derived from the matrix $A_n$ (assuming that one has already arranged the neighbors and removed the $n^{\text{th}}$ neighbors from the matrix $A_n$), i.e.,